MatheuSoto/exam/README.md

 3. **Generate Migrations**
-   Execute the following command to generate migrations for the database: npm run db
+   Execute the following command to generate migrations for the database: npm run db:generate

 4. **Run Migrations**
-   Next, run the migrations with this command: npm run db
+   Next, run the migrations with this command: npm run db:push

 5. **Drizzle Studio**
-   Optionally, you can use Drizzle Studio to verify that everything is correct in the database.
+   Optionally, you can use Drizzle Studio to verify that everything is correct in the database. npm run studio

 6. **Start the Project**
    Finally, you can start the project with: npm run build npm run start

 ## API Endpoints